jgaa/stbl/README.md

 - menu: The rendered code fot the menu.
 - next: The relative path to the next page (if the front-page is generated over several pages).
 - now: The current date (when the site was rendered).
+- page-url: Full url to the current page
 - prev: The relative path to the previous page (if the front-page is generated over several pages).
 - program-name: The name of the generator (stbl).
 - program-version: The version of the generator.